nggaaa/dark-welcome-arduino-ide/readme.md

 #### If you want to change it to default, I have provided a backup file in the [default](/default) folder
 And do like the steps above.

+If you want to customize welcome screen or about in Arduino IDE you can using photo editor app ex.
+Photoshop

+Ty 4 Reading
+Please Fork this repository :)